Is Ginger Good or Bad for Hair? Benefits, Risks, Evidence and Safe Use

 Precautions for Specific Hair Types

-1. If you already have hair loss, avoid strong topical ginger use unless your scalp tolerates it well.
+1. If you already have hair loss, avoid strong topical ginger unless your scalp tolerates it well.

 2. Do not mix ginger with lemon, harsh exfoliants, or strong actives if your scalp is sensitive.